 We provide the high levels of digital banking security, but there are extra measures you should take to yourself safe.

 One of the most important things you can do bank safely online is to monitor your accounts often.

 Even if you think your bank is sending you an email, it’s still best to proceed with caution.

 Know the facts.
-Ameris Bank will send unsolicited emails or text messages asking for account or other confidential information.
+Ameris Bank will not send unsolicited emails or text messages asking for account or other confidential information.

 Don’t click.
 Even if you think you received an email that appears to be from Ameris Bank, it’s best to go directly to your online banking page and access your account, rather than clicking on the link in the email.

 Visit our resources.
 Read more about spotting phishing emails.

 Passwords are designed to protect our information, but we must also protect our passwords!

 Do not share your account or login information with anyone.
 Ameris Bank will never call or send unsolicited emails or text messages asking for account or other confidential information.
 If you receive communication that appears to be from Ameris Bank asking for confidential information, such as a password, contact our Customer Service Center at 866-616-6020 immediately.